1992 Lindhurst High School shooting

-The Lindhurst High School shooting was a school shooting and subsequent siege that occurred on May 1, 1992, at Lindhurst High School in Olivehurst, California, United States.
+The Lindhurst High School shooting was a school shooting and subsequent hostage that occurred on May 1, 1992, at Lindhurst High School in Olivehurst, California, United States.
 The gunman, 20-year-old Eric Houston, was a former student at Lindhurst High School.
 Houston killed three students and one teacher and wounded nine students and a teacher before surrendering to police.
 Houston was sentenced to death for the murders, and he is currently on California's death row in San Quentin State Prison.

+It, along with the 1998 Thurston High School shooting, used to be the deadliest high school shootings in modern U.S. history until they were both surpassed by the April 1999 Columbine High School massacre.

 Background

 Lindhurst High School, where the shooting occurred, has a multiethnic student body, mostly from poor and working-class backgrounds.

-Shooting and siege
+Shooting and hostage

 Houston arrived on campus armed with a 12-gauge pump-action shotgun and a sawed-off .22 caliber rifle around 2:40 p.m. on May 1.
-As he entered the school, he fatally shot teacher Robert Brens, his civics teacher, during his senior year.
+As he entered the school, he fatally shot teacher Robert Brens, his civics teacher during his senior year.
 He shot and killed Judy Davis, a 17-year-old student in Brens' classroom.
 Houston then walked through the hallway outside the classroom and fatally shot student Jason Edward White in the chest.

 Further on, Houston pointed his shotgun at another student, Angela Welch.
 Still, before he could fire his weapon, another student, 16-year-old Beamon Aton Hill, pushed her to safety, taking a single fatal bullet to the side of his head.
 The gunfire injured ten others.

 Houston then entered a classroom with about 25 to 30 students inside.
 According to reports, Houston would send student Andrew Parks to retrieve more hostages, threatening that if he did not come back, he would kill another student and eventually held over 80 students hostage.
 He engaged in an eight-hour standoff with police before surrendering to authorities.